killianmuldoon/cluster-api/docs/proposals/20220330-topology-mutation-hook.md

 * JSON patch syntax might be unfamiliar to many users
 * JSON patch has known limitations, e.g. for array modifications (as it is not a full programming language)

-This proposal overcomes these limitations by introducing the Topology Mutation Hook, which makes it possible to mutate objects of the Cluster topology by providing externally generated patches and associated variables to be applied to templates defined in a ClusterClass.
+This proposal overcomes these limitations by introducing the Topology Mutation Hook, which makes it possible to mutate objects of the Cluster topology by providing externally generated patches to be applied to templates defined in a ClusterClass.

 The main idea behind Topology Mutation Hook is to move the complexity that is currently encoded in YAML to a separate component where the user can leverage the full power of a programming language.
-This is achieved by leveraging the Runtime SDK and implementing a new Runtime Hook, the Topology Mutation Hook, that will allow users to create Runtime Extensions to provide externally generated patches and associated variables (hereafter referred to as External Patch Extensions).
+This is achieved by leveraging the Runtime SDK and implementing a new Runtime Hook, the Topology Mutation Hook, that will allow users to create Runtime Extensions to provide externally generated patches (hereafter referred to as External Patch Extensions).

 ### Goals

-* Define the OpenAPI specification of the Topology Mutation Hook and Variable Discovery Hook
+* Define the OpenAPI specification of the Topology Mutation Hook
 * Document when the corresponding External Patch Extensions are called
 * Provide guidelines for developer implementing an External Patch Extension
 * Define how to configure which External Patch Extensions apply to a ClusterClass